Hasselqvist/hasselqvist.github.io/_pages/research.md

 ### Joint versus Sole Custody after Divorce: Causal Effects on Child Outcomes and Family Environment
 Funded by the German Research Foundation (DFG).
 Find more information [here](https://www.ifo.de/en/project/2021-07-01/joint-versus-sole-custody-after-divorce-causal-effects-child-outcomes-and-family).

+### Linguistic Distance and the Gender Gap in Education